 , which specialises in Australia and New Zealand immigration, says, “We saw a six-fold increase in enquiries on the Friday of the referendum and a three-fold increase over that first weekend, as people reacted to the shock announcement and struggled to understand what was happening.”

-Why British citizens consider moving to another country
+Why are UK citizens emigrating to another country after Brexit?

 The reasons why Britons consider moving to another country include obtaining a better standard of living, employment opportunities, family reasons and lifestyle benefits.

 Paul Arthur says: